Skip to main content _

 • Serving the first and now popular "Soup Dumplings" (Shao Long Bao) and other northern dim sum items in her restaurant, "The Joyce Chen Small Eating Place" 1968.

-Flat Bottom Wok With Handle US Patent 1971
+Flat Bottom Wok With Handle U.S. Patent 1971

 JOYCE CHEN, U.S. Patent Holder, Flat Bottom Wok, Filed March 9, 1970 Patented August 10, 1971, Patent # 221,397